Ole113/fbla-quiz/docs/bugs.md

 Error messages is not thrown correctly when there's not enough TF or matching questions.

 When the output report is showing and the Quiz button is clicked in the navbar the output report stays there.

+Sending messages in Q&A still doesn't quite work because of a visual bug that bumps it.